Summary of our market study

-The French market for industrial valves undergoing radical change
+The French industrial valves market is undergoing radical change

 French valve production falls under code 28.14Z and is mainly dominated by giants such as Saint Gobain, Emerson and KSB, with a large proportion of sales generated by the food industry, energy sectors such as nuclear, oil and gas, and water treatment operations.